 - We will continue to provide our Lifelink and Responder services.

-- From Monday 12th April our customer reception will reopen for appointments only.
+- From Monday 12th April our customer reception reopened for appointments only.

 What does this mean to you?

 You can see all of the rules about what we can and cannot do during lockdown on the Government website here.

 Since the outbreak of the virus, we have put in place a number of additional safety measures to protect you and our staff, ensuring that our approaches are COVID-secure and in line with the latest Government guidance and restrictions, whilst also ensuring we are still able to provide essential services.

 Repairs, Maintenance and Health & Safety Checks: We will continue to provide a full repairs service and ensure that your homes comply with required health and safety checks such as gas servicing and electrical testing.
 We ask you to work with us to ensure these can be booked in and completed as required.
 If we experience staff resource issues, we will prioritise essential and emergency repairs

 When we come into your home, we will ensure that yours and our staffs health and safety is the key priority, and our teams will wear full personal protective equipment.